 Pledges receivable are stated at outstanding balances and are discounted for their present value.
 Unpaid balances remaining after the stated payment terms are considered past due.
 Recoveries of previously charged off accounts are recorded when received.
-An allowance for uncollectable pledges is based on management's assessment of the collectability of pledges receivable and was \$0 as of December 31, 2023 and 2022.
+An allowance for uncollectable pledges is based on management's assessment of the collectability of pledges receivable and was \$23,000 and \$0 as of December 31, 2024 and 2023, respectively.